benfrick/docs-portfolio/README.md

 ## Contributing

-To report a documentation issue or to make a documentation request, contact the NDe Doc team at Slack Channel #nde-doc or email Lst-nde.docs@nike.com.
+To report a documentation issue or to make a documentation request, contact the NDe 1.5 at Slack Channel #nde-doc or email Lst-nde.docs@nike.com.